Property Management Vendor Shopping Answering Service

 165 calls per month modeled

-• 24/7 answer for owner update, vendor status, and resident escalation calls
+• 24/7 coverage for owner status, vendor, proof, and resident escalation calls

 Revenue Lift 24/7

-Edit call volume, buyer intent, 25% lift, and average protected owner-touch or vendor coordination value.
+Edit call volume, qualified intent, 25% lift, and average protected owner-touch or vendor coordination value.

 $7,033/mo